microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

    ![Screenshot](../../images/get-row-by-id-from-customer-blocked-event.png)

 1. On Business Central app, block a customer.
-1. On Power Apps/Automate maker portal, select the **Flows** section, your *Customer blocked event* flow, and the latest run in its **28-day run history**.
+1. On Power Apps/Automate maker portal, select the **Flows** section, *YourAlias Customer Blocked Event Flow*, and the latest run in its **28-day run history**.

    ![Screenshot](../../images/customer-blocked-event-run-history.png)

-1. See the event payload and query result from the latest run of your *Customer blocked event* flow that match the properties of blocked customer.
+1. See the event payload and query result from the latest run of *YourAlias Customer Blocked Event Flow* that match the properties of blocked customer.

    ![Screenshot](../../images/customer-blocked-event-payload.png)